-Here at Mark Littler Ltd we have recently brokered the sale of a bottle of Remy Martin Louis XIII 100-Year-Old Black Pearl Anniversary Edition Cognac.
-This was an exciting feature in our shop and a fantastic sale as only 775 were produced, making them extremely rare bottles of cognac.
+In 2021 Mark Littler Ltd were thrilled to broker the sale of a bottle of Remy Martin Louis XIII 100-Year-Old Black Pearl Anniversary Edition Cognac.
+The Black Pearl Cognac was an exciting feature in the shop, and a fantastic sale as only 775 were produced, making them extremely rare bottles of cognac.

 Remy Martin released the Louis XIII Black Pearl anniversary edition in 2014 to celebrate the 140th anniversary of Louis XIII cognac.
 This edition is often revered for its striking appearance and high quality cognac which makes it highly sought after and collectible.